Jānis Lapiņš and the first draft of the red, white and red flag of Latvia

 The Cēsis History and Art Museum is located in the very centre of the Old Town of Cēsis, in the New Castle.
 The museum holds a permanent exhibit of history and interiors named ‘Cēsis, a Symbol of Latvian History’, with two thematic sections: the exhibit ‘Red-White-Red Flag in the History of Cēsis and Latvia’ explains the history of the Latvian national flag from the 13th to 20th centuries, the approved national symbol, the flags of Latvian rifle battalions and the traditions of using national colours during the Latvian War of Independence.
 The exhibit ‘Cēsis and the Latvian War of Independence’ focuses on the founding of the Cēsis Company in December 1918, the joint battle efforts of Estonians and Latvians in the 1919 Battles of Cēsis, the time when, during the Bermondt Affair, Cēsis served as the temporary capital of Latvia for a short time, as well as the history of the Cēsis Victory Monument.
 In an escape room named ‘Legends of the Battles of Cēsis’, the participants have one hour to find their way out by solving puzzles, making connections and finding hidden objects.
 The Cēsis Company, one of the first units of the Latvian Armed Forces, was established on 8 December 1918 in Cēsis Castle by Senior Lieutenant Artūrs Jansons.
 The museum’s exhibit features a memorial plaque dedicated to the Cēsis Company, unveiled on 8 December 1933 at the Cēsis New Castle, which, at the time, served as the headquarters of the 8th Daugavpils Infantry Regiment and the garrison officers’ club.

-Bachelor Park and Concert Hall "Valmiera"
+Stag Park and Concert Hall "Valmiera"

 The park is located in the center of Valmiera.

-The Valmiera committee was one of the busiest in Latvia.
-In October 1914, it had 33 infirmaries with 375 beds under its care.
-The committee collected funds for the maintenance of infirmaries and the treatment of wounded soldiers, for supplying the cured with warm clothes and travel money, for feeding wounded soldiers passing through, and also sent gifts directly to the front.
-One of the most active employees of the Red Cross Committee in collecting funds was the later first Prime Minister of independent Latvia, Kārlis Ulmanis (1877-1942).
+The Valmiera Committee was one of the most active in Latvia.
+In October 1914, it was in charge of 33 infirmaries with 375 beds.
+The Committee raised funds for the maintenance of infirmaries and the treatment of wounded soldiers, for the provision of warm linen and travel money to those who had recovered, for the feeding of wounded soldiers passing through, and also sent gifts directly to the front.
+One of the most active Red Cross Committee employees in fundraising was Kārlis Ulmanis (1877-1942), who later became the first Prime Minister of independent Latvia.